 Dawn Brodey is native of central Wisconsin and a graduate of the University of Minnesota – Twin Cities.
 She currently works full-time as a freelance actress, playwright and historian.
 As a performer, her professional experience runs the gamut from Shakespeare on stage, to super-villain on film, to the Easter Bunny on Nicollet Mall.
 As a historian and playwright, Dawn has collaborated with, and been commissioned by, several organizations including: The Bakken Museum, The Museum of Russian Art, Interact Theater and Down in History Tours.

-Guest Editor Ira Brooker is a writer and editor residing in Saint Paul's scenic Midway neighborhood.
+Ira Brooker is a writer and editor residing in Saint Paul's scenic Midway neighborhood.
 He holds down a corporate job by day and does freelance and creative work at night.
-He has been published in a number of venues both local and national, several of which you may have even heard of.
+He is a former editor of Minnesota Playlist and has been published in a number of venues both local and national, several of which you may have even heard of.
 He occasionally prattles on about pop culture at A Talent For Idleness and maintains an archive at irabrooker.com.

 Beth Burns is now the executive director of Lutheran Music Program.
 She served as director of national and regional touring, and later education programming, at the Guthrie Theater from 1998-2006.
 She is on the board of MN Citizens for the Arts and the newly-formed MN Music Coalition.